If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Should I let her know you’re interested?’
 Harry raised an eyebrow at her.
 ‘That is why you’re asking me, right?’

-Katie laughed.
-‘No. I just wanted to make sure you were ok.’
+She laughed.
+‘No. I just wanted to make sure you were okay.’

 ‘Well, I’m fine.’
 He paused beneath the hoops on the far side from the school.
 ‘I’ve had dates that ended worse…’